Ultimate Guide To WordPress RSS

 WP RSS Aggregator

-WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging plugin for WordPress with additional functionality with a number of premium add-ons.
+WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging WordPress plugin with a number of premium add-ons for additional functionality.

-For example, the Feed to Post extension allows you to add content to your site automatically by importing RSS feeds directly into your posts.
+For example, the Feed to Post add-on for the WP RSS Aggregator plugin is a popular, feature-filled importer that lets you import RSS feeds directly into your posts.

 For more details, go here: